dhruv-python-dev/Scrapping/README.md

 # Scrapping
-This is a job finder application developed using python-django, BeautifulSoup, requets libraries.
+This is a job finder application developed using python-django, BeautifulSoup, requests libraries.